steppers/codea-community-repo/README.md

-# Cpdea Community Project Repository
+# Codea Community Project Repository
 Repository of projects created by the community of the iOS app ‘Codea’

 # Getting Started